atcoun/ziogram/README.md

 > [!NOTE]
 > **Status: ~80% complete — usable, but not yet feature-complete**
 >
 > The library is ready to use for most bot development tasks.
 All Telegram object types and enums are fully implemented, and ~90% of API methods are covered.
-The remaining gaps are webhook support and a file download helper — `getFile` returns file metadata, but downloading the actual bytes from Telegram servers is not yet supported.
+File downloading is fully supported via `Bot.download` and `Bot.downloadFile` — see [Downloading a File](#downloading-a-file).
+The only remaining gap is webhook support.

 > [!WARNING]
 > Not recommended for production-critical environments.
 Since Zig has not yet reached v1.0.0, API stability and backward compatibility are subject to change.
 This library is provided "as is" without warranty of any kind.
 Use at your own discretion.